 This type of project should be completed by a team of professionals.
 Damaged shingles can lead to leaks and water damage, which can compromise the foundation of the home.
 You’ll want to ensure your home is secure and trained roofers will have the equipment and resources to get the job done right.

-Finding the best roofing companies in Toronto can feel like an impossible task unless you know what qualities and qualifications to look for.
+Finding Professional Roofers can feel like an impossible task unless you know what qualities and qualifications to look for.
 Any reputable company will have a significant amount of reviews from customers with details of their experiences — just be sure to look out for five-star-only reviews since it’s easy for companies to pad with false reviews.

 A trusted Toronto roofing company will be able to clearly identify the issues your roof faces and provide a detailed plan of action to safely resort and winterize it to protect your family.

 Close Cracks and Gaps

 Exposed cracks and holes around the home can lead to water damage, indoor drafts, and even small rodents and insects entering the walls of the home.
 Repairing your foundation to eliminate these gaps not only prevents this from happening but will also help protect your home from sleet and hail, and freezing temperatures.
 Another bonus of repairing cracks and holes is it should reduce your heating bill!

 The simplest way to prevent Toronto winters from getting the best of your home is to use high-quality caulk to seal any cracks in and around the home.
 Pay special attention to cracks or gaps around your window and door frames, faucets, exposed pipes, and any areas where your shingles meet your foundation.